ember-learn/guides-source/guides/release/components/glimmer-components-dom.md

 </article>
 ```

-Again, you can think of attributes as working through substitution.
+Just like in previous examples, you can think of attribute changes as substitution.
 If the model changes to:

 ```json {data-filename="input" data-diff="-2,+3"}
 {